-- Buy a cheap mobile to make private calls and pre-program any emergency numbers you may need including your trusted friends' number, police, 1800 respect – domestic violence help service, Link2Homee (accommodation help line) and other 24hr referral services.
+- Buy a cheap mobile to make private calls and pre-program any emergency numbers you may need including your trusted friends' numbers, police, 1800 respect – domestic violence help service, Link2Home (accommodation helpline) and other 24hr referral services.

 If you are receiving harassing calls, texts or voice messages, this can serve as evidence in court.

 Do not turn off the device.
 Switch to flight mode to preserve the call and the text evidence on the device.
-No calls or texts messages will be transmitted to or from the device.
-Note: This will not protect or prevent incoming voicemail messages while it is this mode.
+No calls or texts message will be transmitted to or from the device.
+Note: This mode will not protect or prevent incoming voicemail messages.

 Take the device to the police or to your lawyer to have evidence documented in a format admissible in court.